 Medicines can also be collected from Dolton Post Office.
 Deliveries are made on Tuesdays and Thursdays so please allow a working week when ordering medication to be collected at these points.

-Please note: items requiring refrigeration cannot be collected from post offices.
+Please note: refrigerated items cannot be delivered or collected from Dolton Post Office.

 Remote delivery of medicines is governed by the Medicines Act 1968 and is only recommended for patients who are housebound or have difficulty in travelling to the main dispensary.
 All remote deliveries will need to be signed for on collection to ensure that we comply with the regulation.

 Please note that when medicines leave any of the surgery’s premises and handed over to a third party, we have no further control over its destiny.

 Prescriptions can be posted or collected to take to a pharmacy of your own choice, please provide a stamped addressed envelope and allow 3 working days for the prescription to be processed, plus additional time for postage.

 If you have been given medication as a result of a hospital visit, whether as an outpatient or as a result of a stay, ensure any letters detailing any addition or change to medication are forwarded to the surgery as soon as possible.
 Your Doctor will update your record and notify the Dispensary, who will ensure any new medication is dispensed when required.